 In contrast, Australian states that allow online sports betting sites and betting exchanges that are based offshore but are regulated in Australia do impose fees on operators.
 Still, players who win on legal Australian betting platforms are not subject to any taxes.

-Gambling Tax Regulations Across Australian Territories in 2023
+Gambling Tax Regulations Across Australian Territories

 Gambling and common laws vary per Australian territory, but that’s not the case when it comes to gambling taxation.
 Thankfully, the current bill that makes gambling winnings tax-free is a federal law, overruling local state laws.